Best Tips to Score High in Re-tell Lecture & Summarize Spoken Text

 4. Use quality templates:

 You could also create templates, and practice with them.
-Many students find it difficult to write quality stuff on the spot.
+Many students find it difficult to write quality stuff on

 The template has to allow for three distinct parts of the summary: Introduction, Body & Conclusion.